How We Work, Virtually: Featuring Angelique Weger

 Thanks, Angelique!
 If you liked this feature, stay tuned for the next in the series.
 Also, if you work from home with pets, we want to see your pictures too!

-Nicola works on the People team at Fractured Atlas, where she finds ways for tools and processes to better align with the organization’s purpose.
-She believes in tools so much that she sets personal OKRs every quarter.
-Prior to joining Fractured Atlas, Nicola worked for a variety of arts organizations including MoMA PS1, Walker Art Center, and Heidelberger Kunstverein, and she still has a particular love for museums.
-Originally from Minneapolis, she received a BFA in Art from the University of Minnesota and continues to stay creative through knitting and sewing clothes.
-She is currently in too many book clubs, but still somehow finds time to read books about organizational culture for fun.
+Nico Carpenter (they/he) works on the People team at Fractured Atlas, where they find ways for tools and processes to better align with the organization’s purpose.
+Prior to joining Fractured Atlas, Nico worked for a variety of arts organizations including MoMA PS1, Walker Art Center, and Heidelberger Kunstverein, and he still has a particular love (and skepticism) for museums.
+They also serve on the board of Fireweed Community Woodshop.
+Originally from Minneapolis, they received a BFA in Art from the University of Minnesota and continues to stay creative through knitting and sewing clothes.
+He is currently in too many book clubs, but still finds time to read books about organizational culture for fun.